 How RBC Compares to Other Banks

-RBC's $10,000 daily limit (via mobile) is higher than most Big Five banks -- TD caps daily sending at $3,000, and Scotiabank at $3,000 as well -- but its per-transaction cap of $3,000 is standard.
+RBC's $10,000 daily limit (via mobile) is higher than most Big Five banks — TD caps daily sending at $3,000, Scotiabank at $3,000 as well, and BMO and CIBC also sit at $3,000 — but its per-transaction cap of $3,000 is standard.
+If you need even higher personal limits, Wealthsimple lets you adjust up to $25,000 per day in-app, and Desjardins, EQ Bank, and ATB all allow $5,000 per transaction.
+For a full fee-by-fee comparison, see our Canadian Interac e-Transfer fees guide.
 Here is how RBC stacks up against every major Canadian bank:

 | Bank | Per Transfer | Daily | Monthly | Fee |